-Scope: The KPI applies to new build projects classed as 'Major' under the University system of governance.
+Scope: The KPI applies to new build projects classed as 'Major' under the University system of governance12.
 This aligns with the capital projects process whereby 'Major Projects' are subject to review by the University Buildings Committee.
-A 'Major Project' is currently defined by the Planning & Resources Allocations Office as projects greater than £2m (see https://www.prao.admin.cam.ac.uk/capital-planning).
 The list of buildings contained in the latest 'Major Projects Portfolio Report' issued to the Buildings Committee is used to identify new buildings that are subject to the KPI.
-Building refurbishments and infrastructure projects are also listed in the 'Major Projects Portfolio Report', but are not subject to this KPI.
+Building refurbishments and infrastructure projects are also listed in the 'Major Projects Portfolio Report' but are not subject to this KPI.